-Students who wish to enter a certificate or career associate degree program (except Information Technology) may be admitted under the limited category if they do not qualify for regular admission.
+Applicants who wish to enter a certificate or career associate degree program (except Information Technology or Paralegal Studies) may be considered for admission under the limited category if they do not qualify for regular admission.
 This applies especially to students in "Tech Prep" programs in high school.
 Certain substitutions in CPC requirements may be made for such students.
-Students limited to a vocational only admission may not change majors to a non-vocational major until they have exempted or exited from all Learning Support requirements and have completed all of the Core Curriculum courses (Area A-E) in the A.A.S. (minimum 18 hours) with a GPA of at least 2.00 in Core.
-Contact the Office of Recruitment for details (770-961-3500).
+Students entering under limited admission to a vocational program may not change majors to a non-vocational major until they have exempted or exited from all Learning Support requirements and completed all of the Core Curriculum courses (Area A-E) in an Associate of Applied Science (A.A.S.) degree with a minimum 18 hours and GPA of at least 2.00 in the Core.
+Contact the Office of Admissions for details (770-961-3500).